hydroper/as3razen/README.md

 # FXRazen

 FXRazen is an ActionScript 3 compiler in alpha development phase, for use with the Adobe AIR technology.
+It will compile a dialect of MXML supporting a new component set.

-FXRazen aims to be similiar to the Apache Flex or Royale compilers which are implemented in the Java language using the Maven ecosystem.
-FXRazen is completely in Rust, using the Cargo (crates.io) ecosystem of dependencies.
+The FXRazen infrastructure is implemented in Rust.

 ## Research